August 04, 2014

 Another thing I always advise facility managers to incorporate is a standardized checklist for routine maintenance.
 Once it's created, make sure your staff uses one for all of their jobs.
 After maintaining the same equipment for a long time, we often tend to take for granted that we could perform the process in the dark.
 And while that is probably true for the most part, it leaves open the potential for missed steps, which can cause future problems.

 Additionally, checklists provide a means of documenting you and your staff"s work, something that will come in handy if you ever need to execute a warranty for a broken piece of equipment or find yourself in a situation where a facility or machinery breakdown led to an unfortunate injury.

 Employ the Use of a CMMS

 If you are not currently using a computerized maintenance management system (CMMS), then you are really doing yourself and your facility a disservice.
-No matter if you are in the health care, industrial, hospitality, or any other facility management field, the right CMMS can help you in every single aspect of your day-to-day job.
+No matter if you are in the healthcare, industrial, hospitality, or any other facility management field, the right CMMS can help you in every single aspect of your day-to-day job.

 From storing documents such as user manuals, warranties, and vendor information to issuing and tracking work orders, maintenance software really is key to running a smooth shop.
-Your CMMS needs may very depending upon your facility, but at the core, you will want to have a program that not only lets you store documents, track assets and assets information, and issue/respond to work orders, but that has a strong reporting feature so that you can get a view of how your maintenance system currently works.
+Your CMMS needs may vary depending upon your facility, but at the core, you will want to have a program that not only lets you store documents, track assets and assets information, and issue/ responds to work orders, but that has a strong reporting feature so that you can get a view of how your maintenance system currently works.
 This insight is crucial to finding weak areas that you can improve upon.